About the CTRL Foundation

 As told by Jeff Medford, Architect of the CTRL Foundation

 The CTRL Foundation was born from a moment of clarity during a vacation in Andalusia, Spain with Melissa Jenerette.
-While visiting historic sites that rented clunky audioguides, she turned to me and said, “Someone needs to make an app to replace these.”
+While visiting historic sites, she turned to me and said, “Someone needs to make an app for these.”
 In that instant—like a Matrix-style download—a vision crystallized.
 In my mind I saw a platform where anyone, anywhere, could create and share rich, multimedia guides—not just for tourists sites or museums—but for any experience or knowledge they held.
-This spark ignited my dream to democratize digital creation, with the goal of making rich, flexible, multimedia posts as simple to make as sending a text message.
-The goal was a reimagining of the internet for everyone, not just the privileged.
+This spark ignited my dream to democratize digital creation, with the goal of making rich, flexible, multimedia posts for the web.
 With the help of designer Matthew Nystrom, the journey began.

-As I traveled through over 50 countries, this need for this correction became starkly apparent through a profound encounter in rural Moldova.
+As I traveled to over 50 countries, the need for a correction became starkly apparent through a profound encounter in rural Moldova.
 I saw a young boy selling flowers in the woods who looked remarkably like my own son.
 The contrast in their lives was striking: My American son had the entire digital world at his fingertips, but this Moldovan child’s ability to harness the internet for his benefit was constrained by technology, language, and economic differences.
 This digital divide illustrates a fundamental inequity: creating, sharing, and accessing knowledge online remains complex, technical, and exclusive.

-The final insight in this journey occurred in January 2023 when I encountered the music of REN, whose unflinching rejection of music-industry pressures to sell out for money resonated deeply with my own struggle.
-His artistic integrity helped to crystallize my decision: My vision for a renewed internet was too important to risk being corrupted by venture capital’s demands.
-I chose to establish the CTRL Foundation—ensuring that what we build remains aligned with human flourishing rather than quarterly returns.
+The final insight in this journey occurred in January 2023 when I encountered the music of REN, whose unflinching rejection of music-industry pressures to sell out for money resonated deeply with me.
+His artistic integrity helped to crystallize my decision: My vision for a renewed internet was too important to risk being corrupted by the demands of maximalist profits.
+I chose to establish the CTRL Foundation—ensuring that what we build remains aligned with human flourishing.

 The Present.